American Forts: East

 (1756 - unknown), Flatbrookville

 A NJ colonial militia fort, six miles upriver from Van Campen's Fort on Walpack Bend.
-It was a wooden church (1737) and small blockhouse within a 50-foot square palisade.
+It consisted of the wooden Lower Dutch Walpack Church (1737) and a small blockhouse within a 50-foot square palisade.
+No remains, site is marked.

 Adam Dingman's Fort

 A settlers' palisaded fortified house, originally built in 1735.
-Used by the NJ colonial militia.
+Used by the NJ colonial militia for nine men.
 Site located on Old Mine Road, between Fort Walpack and Fort John's, near Walpack Airstrip.
+Rock ruins exist on private farmland, which may or may not be from the fort.

 Fort John's